hilouisc/jsdoc-express-with-swagger/README.md

 ## Quick Start
 Initialize the module with `init(app, config)` where `app` is your Express app and `config` is the configuration object.

-jsdoc-express-with-swagger parses the specified JavaScript files looking for JSDoc comments with the `@swagger` tag.
+{jsdoc-express-with-swagger} parses the specified JavaScript files looking for JSDoc comments with the `@swagger` tag.
 The body of the comment is a YAML object that gets added to the Swagger object under the `paths` property.

 Add properties to the Swagger object by modifying the exported value `swaggerObject`.